Penderyn, St Cynog Church

 The oldest part of the curent building is the embattled west tower, dating to the 13th century.
 The rest of the church is largely the result of a late Victorian rebuilding which swept away many of the medieval features.
 The oldest stained glass is the striking west window, given in 1886 by the Morgan family of Bodwigiad.

 In a small glass case near the font is an earthenware bell, discovered in a nearby barn.
-It is thought to habe been taken there for safekeeping during Cromwell's Commonwealth.
-The bell was most frequently used by the sexton, while a body was carried from the lych gate to the church.
+It is thought to have been taken there for safekeeping during Cromwell's Commonwealth.
+The bell was most frequently used by the sexton, and rung while a body was carried from the lych gate to the church.

 About Penderyn, St Cynog Church

 Address: Church Road, Penderyn, Aberdare, Glamorgan, Wales, CF44 9JR

 Photo Credit: crlewis, licensed for reuse under the Creative Commons Licence

 Heritage Rated from 1- 5 (low-exceptional) on historic interest